dxciberaws/awscertauth/README.rst

 DXC Iberia has extended certauth to a new use case where certificates are stored in AWS SSM Parameter Store, and to be able to generate client certificates too.

+Certificate revocation and CRL generation are added too

 Certificate Authority Certificate Maker Tools
 =============================================